sruffner/XSort/xsort/assets/ui.md

 ### Comparing neural units
 Whenever you change the working directory -- and after the cache generation task has finished --, the **Channels** view will show one-second segments from each of the first 16 analog channels and the other views will be essentially blank.
-These views display statistical graphs for one or more units selected from the units table -- the _display list_.
+These views display statistical graphs for one or more units selected from the units table -- the _display focus list_.

 When you select a unit in the table, the corresponding row is highlighted, and the various views are gradually updated to display per-channel spike templates, an autocorrelogram, firing rate-vs-time histogram, and other statistics for that